The Patrone of true Holinesse,

 And creeping sought way in the weedy gras:

-Her filthie parbreake all the place defiled has.
+Her filthie parbreake all the place

 As when old father Nilus gins to swell